-After creating a renowned exhibition about William Shakespeare and Jane Austen, Dr. Kristina Straub will come to Lynchburg College to speak about how much fun she had.
+After creating a renowned exhibition about William Shakespeare and Jane Austen, Dr. Kristina Straub will come to University of Lynchburg to speak about how much fun she had.

 Dr. Straub will present “Curating Will & Jane, or, Humanities Scholarship Can be Fun” in the Hopwood Hall Auditorium on Sunday, March 26, 2017, at 7:30 p.m.
 It is free and open to the public.